 Pet farm animals inside the barn, go for a train or pony ride, play in the tractor tire sandbox or on giant jumping pillows, pan for gems in the Neal Simpson Mine and more.
 When you get hungry, head to the Train Station for barbecue sandwiches, homemade cookies and fresh lemonade.
 There is so much to do here that you could spend the entire day.

 Looking for something more active?
-Head to the Boathouse District RIVERSPORT Adventure Park for world-class urban white water rafting, flat water kayaking, elevated adventure courses, zip line, climbing wall and high-speed slides.
-Whether you are a first-timer or an experienced adventure seeker, there is something for everyone here.
-Note: Whitewater rafting and kayaking will be available on weekends through May 19, 11-5 p.m.
+Head to RIVERSPORT Rapids & Adventures in the Boathouse District for world-class urban white water rafting, flat water kayaking, elevated adventure courses, zip line, climbing wall and high-speed slides.

 Learning doesn’t stop when students leave the classroom.
-These museums and walking tour provide both spring break fun and an opportunity to learn.
+These museums and walking tours provide both spring break fun and an opportunity to learn.
 Dive into Oklahoma History starting with a guided walk at the Oklahoma City State Capital.
 From there, learn more about our great state at the Oklahoma History Center and/or Historic Harn Homestead Museum.
-Discover famous Oklahomans at the Oklahoma Hall of Fame at the Gaylord-Pickens Museum.
-Families will enjoy special Spring Break activities, new Picture Yourself experiences and the experimental hands-on Makerspace.
+Discover famous Oklahomans at the Oklahoma Hall of Fame at the Gaylord-Pickens Museum where families will enjoy special free Spring Break activities during Spring Thing.
 Sports fans will want to head to Bricktown and visit the Oklahoma Sports Hall of Fame and Jim Thorpe Museum too.

 Want more ideas for family-friendly activities this Spring Break?
-Check out our calendar to see what’s happening.
+Check out our full events calendar to see what’s happening.